bornin2k4/bornin2k4/README.md

 - 👋 Hi, I’m @bornin2k4
-- 👀 I’m interested in app development
+- 👀 I’m interested in app development, web development and also AI and data science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on python projects
 - 📫 Reach me at archmohammedthalha@gmail.com